halcmd - manipulate the LinuxCNC HAL from the command line

 (load realtime module) Loads a realtime HAL module called modname. halcmd looks for the module in a directory specified at compile time.

-In systems without realtime halcmd calls the rtapi_app which creates the simulated realtime environment if it did not yet exist, and then loads the requested component with a call to dlopen(3).
+In systems without realtime-support halcmd calls the rtapi_app which creates the simulated realtime environment if it did not yet exist, and then loads the requested component with a call to dlopen(3).

 (unload realtime module) Unloads a realtime HAL module called modname.
 If modname is "all", it will unload all currently loaded realtime HAL modules. unloadrt also works by execing linuxcnc_module_helper or rtapi_app, just like loadrt.